Dutch trial over downing of flight MH17 to start without suspects

 The four, Russians Sergey Dubinsky, Oleg Pulatov and Igor Girkin, and Ukrainian Leonid Kharchenko, had senior positions in the pro-Russian militias in eastern Ukraine in 2014.
 The JIT said they had not pulled the trigger, but colluded to carry out the attack.

-Girkin, a vocal and battle-hardened Russian nationalist, was minister of defense in the self-declared Donetsk People’s Republic (DNR) in Ukraine.
+Girkin, a vocal and battle-hardened Russian nationalist, was minister of defence in the self-declared Donetsk People’s Republic (DNR) in Ukraine.
 Dubinsky, Pulatov and Kharchenko were members of the separatists’ military intelligence unit.

 The defendants are at large and are not expected to show up for the hearings at a high-security courtroom near Amsterdam's Schiphol airport where they will be prosecuted under Dutch law.